deniderveni/RagNIROC/README.md

 ## Usage

 Run `run.py` to:
+- Train and optimise a model synthetic spectra for existing stars
+- Save the model for Stellar spectral synthesis
+- Generate purely synthetic spectra for theoretical stars
-- Create a Stellar Population
+- Create a Stellar Population based on trained model

 `run.py` sets initial values for all the variables where necessary.
 It then runs the following programs:
   - **Old code** `stpars()` - This code calculates the Teff, logg and Z components of several stars along an isochrone.
 Currently, the only isochrone in use is Padova age 10Gyr, but outputs exist for all types.
   - `interpall()` - This creates interpolated spectra for all the stars contained in the stpars output files, using an RBF Interpolation scheme.
+It can also be used with an existing saved model to generate synthetic spectra for given parameters
+  - `FitModelAndCheckSuitability.main()` - This read through the fit data, creates an optimised model for the breadth of chosen parameters, and saves this to disk.
+Also produces figures and data for assessment.
   - **Old code** `SSP_model()` - This combines all the spectra together to create an SSP.

-There is also `SuitabilityPlots.py`:
+There is also `SSP_comparison.py`:
-  - This creates a set of plots based on the fitting parameters from `interpall()`.
+  - This can be run to assess the suitability of the generated model in creating a complete SSP. **N.B: This is currently only intended for use for a single stellar make-up for showcasing**

 ## Installation

-To install Pyphot must first be installed:
+To use, Pyphot must first be installed:

 ```unix
 pip install git+https://github.com/mfouesneau/pyphot